greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/preinstall_concepts.html.md

 High-level overview of the Greenplum Database system architecture.

 Greenplum Database stores and processes large amounts of data by distributing the load across several servers or *hosts*.
 A logical database in Greenplum is an *array* of individual PostgreSQL databases working together to present a single database image.
-The *master* is the entry point to the Greenplum Database system.
+The *coordinator* is the entry point to the Greenplum Database system.
 It is the database instance to which users connect and submit SQL statements.
-The master coordinates the workload across the other database instances in the system, called *segments*, which handle data processing and storage.
-The segments communicate with each other and the master over the *interconnect*, the networking layer of Greenplum Database.
+The coordinator coordinates the workload across the other database instances in the system, called *segments*, which handle data processing and storage.
+The segments communicate with each other and the coordinator over the *interconnect*, the networking layer of Greenplum Database.

 ![Segments using interconnect](graphics/highlevel_arch.jpg)